Ive been a Ham since 1980 as VK5NOT 1993 as VK5XE then changed to VK5CZ a while ago i forget when.

 I enjoy activating and chasing SOTA summits.
-I use a Elecraft KX3 for SOTA activations, my favourite QRP / SOTA antenna is a 66 foot Doublet and ZM2 ATU or the 58 foot endfed .
-My higher power SOTA rig is an FT 857 using a 58 foot end fed wire or 66 foot Doublet tuned with an MFJ 904 travel tuner.
-I fitted a Banana socket on the chasis of the MFJ tuner for plugging in banana plugs for the counter poise wire or plugging in ribbon type feed lines from my doublet .
+I use a Elecraft KX3 for SOTA activations, my current QRP / SOTA antennas are SOTA beams 2 band link dipoles one for 40/20 m and 30/15 m or a 53 foot endfed wire plus 9 foot counter poise which tunes nicely with the KX3 internal tuner.
+My higher power SOTA rig is an FT 857 using a 53 foot end fed wire tuned with the MFJ 904 travel tuner, and SOTA beams link dipoles which work fine straight into the rig.
+I fitted a Banana socket on the chasis of the MFJ tuner for plugging in banana plugs for the counter poise wire or plugging in ribbon type feed lines for a doublet antenna .
 I have experimented with several antennas for SOTA, I am still undecided which antenna is better as I usually manage to make contacts on what ever antenna I take with me.
 But!.
 What they are is what they be.
 A piece of wire.
-Keeping that back pack as light as possible is a great challenge as well when walking up hills, LiFe and LiPo batteries have helped a lot as a good power source thats reasonably light and reliable.
+Keeping that back pack as light as possible is a great challenge as well when walking up hills, LiFe and LiPo batteries have helped a lot as a good power source that is reasonably light and reliable.

 You must be logged in to file a report on this page

 Book Totals: 178 qso's 135 confirmed Get a free logbook at QRZ.COM